JorgeluissilvaC/VIPproject/README.md

 Platform for developing a Brain Computer Interface (BCI) Application.
 The idea is to collect neuronal data via Starstim device, in particular the [NIC system](http://www.neuroelectrics.com/products/software/nic/).

 ## Motivation
-Our principal purpose is build brain interfaces that can be used by general people in two applications: gaming and robotic hand control.
+Our principal purpose is to build brain interfaces that can be used by general people in two applications: gaming and robotic hand control.
 The brain-computer interface has to establish a communication with the application without the employment muscles.
 To use the software knowledge about the usage of electroencephalographic (EEG) sensors, signal processing, machine learning and programming skills is required.

 ## Limitations
 This project is subject to several limitations, the first one comes from the motivation itself, and it is that the system must be non-invasive and should rely only brain signals that reach the cerebral cortex.
 Also, due to the limited amount of sensors for data acquisition only 8 sections of said cortex can be explored at the same time.
 The type of signal that can be extracted with this limitations enables us to differentiate between two states: whether the region is consideration is under stress or it is relaxed.